gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 In order to do that, we need to implement a plethora of methods such as `UnionWith`, `IntersectWith`, `ExceptWith` just to begin with.
 It gets complicated and nuanced quickly, while all we want is to build a simple custom `ISet<T>` implementation.

-This is where the concept of a construction kit becomes handy.
+This is where the concept of a construction kit starts to shine.
 In our case, instead of implementing `ISet<T>` interface directly, we just derive our implementation from the one provided by the corresponding construction kit:

 ```c#